kirillinoz/simplest-chat/README.md

 # Simplest Chat 💬

+Simplest Chat redefines the AI chat experience by putting you in control.
+Say goodbye to subscription fees—with our **Bring-Your-Own-API-Key** model, you only pay for what you use.
+All your conversations are stored **locally on your device**, ensuring your data remains private and secure, with no need for a backend or cloud service.

 A beautifully designed, open-source chat application built with a modern React stack.
 It leverages the power of Google's Gemini AI to provide intelligent and engaging conversations, all within a clean and minimalist interface.

 <!-- BADGES -->